 Washington State is known for its booming tech industry, natural beauty, and environmentally friendly policies.
 But when it comes to Washington State mental health rankings, statistics show that teens and young adults aren’t getting the care they need.

-Access to Washington State Mental Health Services
+Access to Washington State Mental Health Services for Teen Depression

 “Six out of 10 young people [in Washington State] who have depression and who are most at risk of suicidal thoughts, difficulty in school, and difficulty in relationships with others do not get the treatment needed to support them.”

 —The State of Mental Health in America 2018

 Furthermore, many young people in Washington State suffer from emotional distress and anxiety disorders.
 A Healthy Minds survey collected mental health data on more than 10,000 students at 13 of Washington’s two- and four-year colleges and universities.
 Here are some results of that survey:

 - 26 percent of college students reported experiencing anxiety.